Kosha Engler is an award-winning actress and voice artist based in London.

 While in the UK Kosha has expanded her acting experience from theatre to film, TV, voice over and games including motion capture.
 Now a mother, she brings an impressive presence, authority, sophistication, elegance and beauty to roles as diverse as a rebel commander in the game Crysis 3, the voice of Maybelline UK and a seductive American heiress in the period drama Victoria for ITV/PBS Masterpiece.
 Her latest role is in the romantic comedy Very Valentine for Lifetime/Sony TV as Rhedd Lewis, a fashion powerhouse as scary as she is beautiful.
-It airs 8 June 2019.
+It premiered 8 June 2019.
 Kosha continues to develop her craft in the Anthony Meindl Master Class, London and the London Improv Theatre.
 She regularly sings at open mic nights in London.

 "A joy to watch" - WhatsOnStage

 Kosha brings 20 years of stage and screen experience to her voice work, as well as a musical background and several years as a copywriter.
 She works fast, she’s a strong sight reader and her top priority is always to make her clients happy.
 Highly experienced in video games and motion capture, Kosha has voiced characters in dozens of top titles.
 Full game list here.
 Her VO work also includes commercials, animation, TV narration and promos, trailers, ADR, corporates, E-learning and ESL audio books.
 When she’s not speaking behind a microphone, she’s singing behind one at regular open mic nights in London.

-My Family’s Deadly Secret - TV narration for a 3-part true crime series (October Films)
+My Family’s Deadly Secret - TV narration for a 3-part series (October Films)

 Furiki Wheels - Disney/Gaumont TV cartoon series